 4. Tracts and Letters (7 volumes) by John Calvin

 The tracts and letters of John Calvin are an essential source for students of his theology.
 These volumes include Calvin’s debate with Cardinal Sadoleto, his side of the Eucharistic debate with the Lutherans, and his response to the Council of Trent, among other things.
 His letters provide a unique insight into his life and work as a reformer.

 All of the biographies below are worth reading, but each has it’s own strengths and weaknesses.
 Gordon’s biography is the most recent critical biography of Calvin, and it is outstanding in many ways, but the author’s theological biases do come through at times.
 Parker’s biography has stood the test of time.
 The biographies by Godfrey and Selderhuis are probably the most readable.

-T.H.L.
-Parker — John Calvin: A Biography
+3. John Calvin: A Biography by T.H.L.
+Parker

 Works on the Theology of John Calvin

 Wendel’s work on Calvin is a great place to start for those seeking a thorough but readable introduction to all aspects of Calvin’s theology.

 Partee’s work should be consulted in addition to Wendel, but I am not yet convinced it has supplanted Wendel.